jon-heard/Nearest-point-on-mesh-demo/README.md

 4) Change decal type to "Projected (manual texCoord)"
 5) Notice the artifacts that are added with the second decal type.
 The only difference is the projected to standard texture coordinate conversion.

-<i>Note: The vertex shaders used for these decal types are "mesh_projectedTexture.vert" and "mesh_projectedTexture_manualTexCoord.vert" respectively
+<i>Note: The vertex shaders used for these decal types are "mesh_projectedTexture.vert" and "mesh_projectedTexture_manualTexCoord.vert" respectively</i>

 #### Rare unprojected polygons